mgsloan/mgsloan-site/posts/supine-computing/post.md

 and an inability to sit at a desk.
 Argh!

-Happily, I was prepared with some very comfortable and ergonomic[^ergonomics] ways to use the computer while laying down ([supine][]).
+Happily, I was prepared with some very comfortable and ergonomic[^ergo-hobbyist] ways to use the computer while laying down ([supine][]).
 After about a week of doing this and phasing in some exercise, I could finally stand up straight again!